Axway/open-banking-docs/content/en/docs/deployment/installation/API-Management/fdx-apim.md

 ## Post deployment

-Once the APIM and [Cloud Entity](/docs/deployment/installation/cloudentity) Helm charts are deployed, update the KPS configuration as follows to integrate the components together.
+Once the APIM and [Cloudentity](/docs/deployment/installation/cloudentity) Helm charts are deployed, update the KPS configuration as follows to integrate the components together.

 ### Update KPS configuration